IEDC still looking for buyers for portion of GM stamping plant property

 Wasky said the state is continuing to discuss potential land sales with “a number of firms,” noting that the IEDC is “keeping our options open” until a deal is finalized.
 He said the entirety of the available land would likely not be purchased by a single entity, but be split among two or more firms that would develop individual sites based on agreements with the agency.

-“Obviously, we’re trying to recoup as much of the original purchase price as possible with the investment that we made,” said Wasky.
+“Obviously, we’re trying to recoup as much of the original purchase price as possible with the investment that we made,” Wasky said.
 “We are thinking about ways that we can further recoup the overall costs, maybe a little bit longer term, but a way to make sure that the state is, at a minimum, made whole.
 Some of that is going to be indirect, maybe not in the value of the land, but in the value of the activity and the wages that are getting paid by employers.”

 Wasky said the uncertainty around the future of the long-proposed Eleven Park project on the opposite bank of the White River, a $1.5 billion development that had been expected to feature a 20,000-seat soccer stadium, has affected the available stamping plant land.

 Construction on the $43 million Henry Street Bridge project connecting the stamping plant site to the southwest quadrant of downtown is expected to begin this week.
-But it remains unclear whether Indianapolis-based Keystone Group will move ahead with plans to complete excavation of the Diamond Chain site where Eleven Park had been intended to go.
+But it remains unclear whether Indianapolis-based Keystone Group will move ahead with plans to complete excavation of the former Diamond Chain site where Eleven Park had been intended to go.

 The city earlier this year said it was moving ahead with an alternative site for a soccer stadium.